What To Do When Your Web Developer Is Unresponsive (January 2020)

 It’s also important to consider that you (or other members of your organization) may be contributing to the problem.

-Contractors of all types are often frustrated with their clients and customers because of poor communication or unrealistic expectations.
+Contractors of all types can get frustrated with their clients and customers from time to time because of poor communication or unrealistic expectations.
 As I mentioned before, this is not an “excuse” for a web developer to become unresponsive, but it may be an opportunity for you to assess how you work with them and improve the relationship.

-Some common ways that organizations sabotage developer relationships include:
+Some common ways that organizations unintentionally sabotage developer relationships include:

-- Not providing a proper amount of lead time or notice for changes or requests
+- Not planning ahead to provide a comfortable amount of lead time or notice for changes or requests

 - Expecting a contractor to be “on call” at all times, as if they were a full-time employee

 - Little or no communication about needs and expectations

 - Not responding promptly to questions when the developer is working under a deadline

 - Multiple stakeholders communicating conflicting information and priorities